-$$\boldsymbol{R}{I\times 1} \approx \boldsymbol{P}{I\times J} \cdot \boldsymbol{F}{J\times I} \cdot \boldsymbol{n}{I\times 1} = \boldsymbol{Q}{I\times I} \cdot \boldsymbol{n}{I\times 1}.$$ (12)
+$$\mathbf{R}{I \times I} \approx \mathbf{P}{I \times J} \cdot \mathbf{F}{J \times I} \cdot \mathbf{n}{I \times 1} = \mathbf{Q}{I \times I} \cdot \mathbf{n}{I \times 1}$$ (18)

-P and F are determined according to Eqs.
-(8)-(11) and thus Q is determined by η , f, and Δd_j .
+P and F are determined according to Eq.
+8-11 and thus Q is determined by η , f, and Δd_j .
 One can directly solve Eq.
-(10) (e.g. via Gaussian elimination) since Q is usually non-singular.
-However, in contrast to the matrix obtained from a DMA, the matrix Q in PSM inversion problem is usually not a positive-definite matrix because the detected particle concentration sometimes decreases with the increasing saturator flow rate due to random errors.
-Simply solving

-Eq.
-(12) often obtains negative values in particle size distributions.
-Thus, the non-negative least squares method is suggested to determine the particle size distribution in the PSM inversion problem.
+10 (e.g., via Gaussian elimination) since Q is usually non-singular.
+However, different from the matrix obtained from a DMA, the matrix Q in PSM inversion problem is usually not a positive-definite matrix because the detected particle concentration sometimes decreases with the increasing saturator flow rate due to random errors.
+Simply solving Eq.
+12 often obtains negative values in particle size distributions.
+Thus, the non-negative least square method is suggested to determine the particle size distribution in the PSM inversion problem.
 The H&A methods can also reconstruct the particle size distribution according to the relationship between r_m and s_m .
 However, using the kernel functions instead of the detection efficiencies does not necessarily improve the accuracy or precision of the results.
-On the contrary, we found that using the kernel functions usually leads to larger uncertainties than when using the detection efficiencies, because of the errors caused by approximating r_m .
+On the contrast, we found that using the kernel functions usually lead to larger uncertainties than using the detection efficiencies because of the errors caused by approximating r_m .

 The H&A method is theoretically more stable than the kernel function method because of the more accurate assumption of the true aerosol size distribution.
-However, the H&A method adapted for PSM inversion may still report size distributions with large uncertainties because of the least squares method.
+However, the H&A method adapted for PSM inversion may still report size distributions with large uncertainties because of using the least square method.
 The computational expense of the H&A method is similar to that of the kernel function method because the rate-limiting step is to solve the least square question.
-Their low computational expense is an advantage over other non-linear inversion methods.
+Their low computational expense is an advantage over other nonlinear inversion methods.